Breese, Illinois

 Breese is a city in Clinton County, Illinois, United States.
 Breese is the most populous city completely within Clinton County.
 As of the 2020 census, the population was 4,641, the majority of whom are of German ancestry.
 Breese is part of the Metro-East region of the Greater St. Louis metropolitan area.

 History

 The town is named after Sidney Breese, a United States Senator and a contemporary of President Abraham Lincoln.
 Breese was founded in 1855.

-Even though the area around Breese, Illinois was first settled in 1816, it was not until 1835 that Germans came to the town to farm because of the flat fertile land there.
+Even though the area around Breese, Illinois, was first settled in 1816, it was not until 1835 that Germans came to the town to farm because of the flat, fertile land there.
 Twenty years after the Germans' first immigration, the Mississippi and Ohio Railroad was completed.
 The early pioneers were enthralled by the thought of transportation by railroad.
 The Chicago-based company Sanger Kamp & Co. bought 80 acres of land near the railroad.
-Twenty-four acres were laid out with the railroad splitting the original town with some acres on the north side and south side creating Breese Township, February 3, 1855.
+Twenty-four acres were laid out with the railroad splitting the original town, with some acres on the north side and some on the south side, creating Breese Township, February 3, 1855.